 #31 The bad news is that real Luxembourgish food is really hard to find in restaurants!
 In fact, we asked around and checked a few places and really couldn’t find traditional food… So, unfortunately, we haven’t tried any of these dishes.

 #33 Supermarkets also reflect this.
 They are full of ingredients from all over Europe!
-It’s actually incredible the variety of things one can find!
-Portuguese, Italian, French, German, and even Spanish, Indian and Chinese.
-It’s really a foodies paradise!
+It’s incredible the variety of things one can find!
+Portuguese, Italian, French, German, and even Spanish, Indian, and Chinese.
+It’s really a foodies’ paradise!

-#34 Luxembourg produces some nice wine, particularly the famous pinot.
+#34 Luxembourg produces some excellent wine, particularly the famous pinot.
 If you appreciate wine, you should try it.
-It could also make a good souvenir or a gift to bring back to a special someone.
+It could also make a good souvenir or a gift to bring back to someone special.

 Money and Costs of traveling to Luxembourg

-#35 Luxembourg is a founding member of the Eurozone so it uses the Euro as its currency, with all the great things it comes for us travelers, particularly Europeans.
+#35 Luxembourg is a founding member of the Eurozone, so it uses the Euro as its currency, with all the great things it brings us travelers, particularly Europeans.

-#36 Luxembourg is really expensive all around, particularly accommodation in Luxembourg city (60+USD) and restaurants in the city (15-20USD per person).
-You may find some good bargains but it isn’t easy.
-You should count on at least 80-100 USD per person in Luxembourg.
+#36 Luxembourg is really expensive all around, particularly accommodation in Luxembourg City (80-90+USD) and restaurants in the city (15-20USD per person).
+You may find some good bargains, but it isn’t easy.
+You should count on at least 120-150 USD per person in Luxembourg.

-#37 One thing we found that wasn’t particularly expensive were entry tickets to attractions.
-In fact, it looked cheap if we take on consideration the cost of living and wages in Luxembourg.
+#37 One thing we found that wasn’t particularly expensive was the entry tickets to attractions.
+In fact, it looked cheap if we consider the cost of living and wages in Luxembourg.

-#39 Debit cards are accepted in basically everywhere.
-Be aware that credit cards may not be accepted in smaller businesses or you will be charge charged up to 5%.
+#39 Debit cards are accepted basically everywhere.
+Be aware that credit cards may not be accepted in smaller businesses, or you will be charged up to 5%.

-#40 Supermarkets are expensive when compared to other countries but cheaper than eating in a restaurant.
-So if you are on a budget you should consider buying food there.
-Cactus supermarkets are spread all over the country and are a great option if you want to try Luxembourgish things!
+#40 Supermarkets are expensive compared to other countries but cheaper than eating in a restaurant.
+So if you are on a budget, you should consider buying food there.
+Cactus supermarkets are spread nationwide and are a great option if you want to try Luxembourgish things!

-#41 As you would expect in a highly developed, small and central country, the public transports system is highly developed.
-If you are traveling only in the capital don’t even consider renting a car.
+#41 As you would expect, in a highly developed, small, and central country, the public transport system is highly developed.
+If you are traveling only in the capital, don’t even consider renting a car.
 It really isn’t necessary.

-#42 Moreover, if you are coming from other European cities (like Brussels, Amsterdam, Paris, etc) we would recommend you to come in by train.
-It’s easy, central and it’s always cool to travel by train.
-Nevertheless, the Luxembourg airport receives several low-cost flights which may be very convenient and budget-friendly 🙂
+#42 Moreover, if you are coming from other European cities (like Brussels, Amsterdam, Paris, etc.), we would recommend you come in by train.
+It’s easy, central and always cool to travel by train.
+Nevertheless, Luxembourg Airport receives several low-cost flights, which may be very convenient and budget-friendly 🙂

-Trivia note: Luxembourg airport is a very very busy cargo airport, it ranks as the 5th busiest airport in Europe, which is incredible for such a small country.
+Another Luxemburg trivia fact: Luxembourg airport is a very, very busy cargo airport, it ranks as the 5th busiest airport in Europe, which is incredible for such a small country.

-#43 It’s also really fun because the roads are very good, there’s very little traffic in the rural areas and other drivers tend to drive very well (unless they are French obviously 🙂 )
+#43 It’s also really fun to drive in the rural areas because the roads are very good, there’s very little traffic in rural areas, and other drivers tend to drive very well (unless they are French, obviously 🙂 )

 #44 There are no highway tolls in Luxembourg!

-#46 One of the downsides of driving is that traffic during peak hours is really terrible, particularly to enter and exit the city.
-There are more than 100 000 people commuting from the neighbor countries to Luxembourg every day and this obviously causes traffic on the highways.
-The other is that It may also be difficult (and/or expensive) to find parking spots in Luxembourg city.
+#46 One of the downsides of driving is that traffic during peak hours is terrible, particularly to enter and exiting the city.
+There are more than 100 000 people commuting from the neighboring countries to Luxembourg every day, and this obviously causes traffic on the highways.
+The other is that It may also be difficult (and/or expensive) to find parking spots in Luxembourg City.

-#47 As you would expect in such a developed country you can find WIFI in many restaurants and almost all hotels/hostels.
-If you are from the EU, remember that you can use your own 3G card with the same costs as back home.
+#47 As you would expect, in such a developed country, you can find WIFI in many restaurants and almost all hotels/hostels.
+If you are from the EU, remember that you can use your own SIM card with the same costs as back home.

-#48 Above we said that tourist destinations close at 18h, but in fact, almost everything (including supermarkets) closes at that time or earlier.
+#48 Above, we said that tourist attractions close at 18h, but almost everything (including supermarkets) closes at that time or earlier.
 Be prepared for that.
-Also, like in many other central Europe countries note that supermarkets are closed on Sundays.
+Also, as in many other central Europe countries, note that supermarkets are closed on Sundays.